Web Development Tools and Resources

-- PHP: Popular general-purpose scripting language that is especially suited to web development.
+- PHP: a Popular general-purpose scripting language that is especially suited to web development.

 - HTML5: Markup language, the latest version of HTML and XHTML.

-- Python: Programming language that lets you work quickly and integrate systems more effectively.
+- Python: a Programming language that lets you work quickly and integrate systems more effectively.

 - Ruby: A dynamic, open source programming language with a focus on simplicity and productivity.